ami-iit/github-labels/README.md

 e.g. `$ copy-github-labels -t ${GITHUB_TOKEN} loc2/github-labels loc2/my-awesome-new-repo`

 **NOTE**:

+* If you are following this method the new labels are created alongside the existing labels.

 * If some of the labels in the `.json` file are already used in your new repo, the above command will throw `Unknown label: failed (Validation Failed)` error for all the conflicting labels.
 Do not worry about it, the rest of the labels will be copied correctly.
 Please double check this!